-During the eighteenth and nineteenth centuries, there were a huge variety of vehicles.
-Because there were so many, it sometimes became confusing as to their names, where the vehicles originated from, and the meaning of their titles.
+During the eighteenth and nineteenth centuries, nearly everyone owned some sort of vehicle.
+There were also a huge variety of them and because there were so many, it sometimes became confusing as to their names, where the vehicles originated from, and the meaning of their titles.
 Thus, to help people understand titles, origins, and descriptions of vehicles from the 1700 and 1800s, here is a list from A to C.

 Accommodation – This was the first American coach built and used for public service around 1827.
 It seated twelve persons, and passengers entered from the sides.
 The body was hung on leather thoroughbraces, similar to the manner of the Post-Coach but modified.